-about 20 minutes
+the evening about 20 minutes 1492 the same time

-the evening
+the moment 21 July 1969 the 1920s night

+Saturdays the Middle Ages 11 seconds
-the moment 21 July 1969 the 1920s night Saturdays the Middle Ages 11 seconds 1 Columbus ma de his first voyage from Europe to Ameri ca in 1492 2 If the sky is cl ear, you can see the stars S 3 After working hard during the day, I l ike to relax 4 Neil Armstro ng was the first man to v valk on the moor 1 listen if everyone is spe 6 Jazz became p opular in the United Sta tes 7 I'm just going out to the shop.
-I'll be l oack 8 (on the phone 'Can I speak to Dan?'
-'I'm afraid he's not here ., 9 Many of Euro pe's great cathedrals we re built 10 Ben is a very fast runner.
-He can run 100 metres 1 l Liz works fro m Monday to Friday.
-So metimes she also works 121.2 Put in at, on or in.
-1 Mozart was b orn in Salzburg in 1 756.
-Kate for a few days.
-I la Tuesday.

-- 3 The price of electricity is going up October. - 4 weekends, we often go for long walks in the country. - 5 I've been invited to a wedding 14 February. - 6 Jonathan is 63.
-He'll be retiring from his job two years' time. - 7 I'm busy just now, but I'll be with you a moment. - 8 Jenny's brother is an engineer, but he doesn't have a job the moment. - 9 There are usually a lot of parties New Year's Eve. - 10 I don't like driving night. - 11 My car is being repaired at the garage.
-It will be ready two hours. - 12 The telephone and the doorbell rang the same time. - 13 Mary and David always go out for dinner their wedding anniversary. - 14 It was a short book and easy to read.
-I read it a day. - 15 Saturday night I went to bed midnight. - 16 We travelled overnight to Paris and arrived 5 o'clock the morning. - 18 I might not be at home Tuesday morning, but I'll be there the afternoon.

-121.3 Which is correct: a h or both of thom?

-9 a Sue got married at 18 May 1996.

-V ilen is correct: a, b, or both of them? a I'll see you on Friday. b I'll see you Friday. both 2 a I'll see you on next Friday. b I'll see you next Friday. Ь 3 a Paul got married in April. b Paul got married April.
-1 a They never go out on Sunday evenings. b They never go out Sunday evenings. ) a We often have a short holiday on Christmas.
-We often have a short holiday at Christmas. , a What are you doing the weekend? b What are you doing at the weekend?
-7 a Will you be here on Tuesday? b Will you be here Tuesday?
-3 a We were ill at the same time. b We were ill in the same time.

-b Sue got married on 18 May 1996.

-b He left school in last June.

-10 a He left school last June.
+1 Columbus made his first voyage from Eu- rope t to America in 1492 2 If the sky is clear, you can see the stars After working hard during the day, I like Neil Armstrong was the first man to wall It's difficult to listen if everyone is speaking Jazz became popular in the United States I'm just going out to the shop.
+I'll be bac (on the phone) 'Can I speak to Dan?'
+'I Many of Europe's great cathedrals were b Ben is a very fast runner.
+He can run 100 Liz works from Monday to Friday.
+Some 121.2 Pc ut in at, on or in.
+1 Mozart was born in Salzburg 6.
+2 I haven't seen Kate for a few days.
+I last saw h erTuesday.
+3 The price of electricity is going up 'Oc ctober.
+4 weekends, we often go for long walks s in the country.
+5 I've been invited to a wedding 1 14 Feb oruary.
+6 Jonathan is 63.
+He'll be retiring from his job two years' time.
+7 I'm busy just now, but I'll be with you a moment.
+8 Jenny's brother is an engineer, but he doe esn't h ave a job the moment, There are usually a lot of parties I don't like driving night.
+11 My car is being repaired at the garage.
+It will b be ready two hours.
+12 The telephone and the doorbell rang 1 the same time.
+Mary and David always go out for dinne It was a short book and easy to read.
+I re Saturday night I went to bed We travelled overnight to Paris and arrive g.
+The course begins 7 January and I might not be at home Tuesday ernoon.
+121.3 W /hich is correct: a, b, or both of them? :: 1 a I'll see you on Friday. b I ll see you Friday. both a I'll see you on next Friday. ll see you next Friday. b a Paul got married in April. aul got married April. a They never go out on Sunday hey never go out Sunday evenings. venings.
+5 a We often have a short holiday b W We often have a short holiday on Christmas. at t Christmas.
+6 a What are you doing the weekend? b W What are you doing at the weekend? a Will you be here on Tuesday?
+Vill you be here Tuesday?
+8 and the second s We were ill in the same time.
+9 a Sue got married at 18 May 1996. b Si ue got married on 18 May 1996. a He left school last June.
+Ie left school in last June.